predis/predis/README.md

 Predis is a flexible and feature-complete PHP (>= 5.3) client library for the Redis key-value store.

-For a list of frequently asked questions about Predis, see the __FAQ.md__ in the root of the repository.
+For a list of frequently asked questions about Predis, see __FAQ.md__ in the root of the repository.
 More details are available on the [official wiki](http://wiki.github.com/nrk/predis) of the project.